publicdocs/uscode/assets/md/titles/usc19/us/usc/t19/ch12/schII/pt2/spta/m__us_usc_t19_s2271.md

             (B) The certified or recognized union or other duly authorized representative of such workers.

-            (C) Employers of such workers, one-stop operators or one-stop partners (as defined in section 101 of the Workforce Investment Act of 1998 ([29 U.S.C.
-2801][/us/usc/t29/s2801])), including State employment security agencies, or the State dislocated worker unit established under title I of such Act \[[29 U.S.C.
-2801][/us/usc/t29/s2801] et seq.\], on behalf of such workers.
+            (C) Employers of such workers, one-stop operators or one-stop partners (as defined in [section 3102 of title 29][/us/usc/t29/s3102]) including State employment security agencies, or a State dislocated worker unit, on behalf of such workers.

         (2)

          Upon receipt of a petition filed under paragraph (1), the Governor shall—

-            (A) ensure that rapid response activities and appropriate core and intensive services (as described in section 134 of the Workforce Investment Act of 1998 ([29 U.S.C.
-2864][/us/usc/t29/s2864])) authorized under other Federal laws are made available to the workers covered by the petition to the extent authorized under such laws; and
+            (A) ensure that rapid response activities and appropriate career services (as described in [section 3174 of title 29][/us/usc/t29/s3174]) authorized under other Federal laws are made available to the workers covered by the petition to the extent authorized under such laws; and

             (B) assist the Secretary in the review of the petition by verifying such information and providing such other assistance as the Secretary may request.